corsairmarks/combined_silfae_revisited/mod/README.md

 **_Important Update for Stellaris 3.4.
 "Cepheus":_** This mod is now even more compatible, thanks to the updated Pop job weighting system that accurately takes into account what resources a particular Pop is god/bad at producing.
-Only the Research Director (`head_researcher`) job and 4 defense-army-spawning jobs need to be overwritten now.
+Only the Research Director (`head_researcher`) job, 4 defense-army-spawning jobs, and 8 "complicated" drone jobs need to be overwritten now (13 versus the previous 38).
 Thanks Paradox!

 # Overview